Mohamed Elminawy, M.B., B.Ch., Research Fellow

 While at Mayo Clinic, Kenan completed work on both clinical and basic science studies examining spinal surgery, surgical outcomes and patient-centered care.
 Kenan aspires to be a neurosurgeon.

 Jeremie D. Oliver, B.S., B.A., Medical Student

-Jeremie is a second-year medical student at the Mayo Clinic School of Medicine in Rochester, Minnesota.
-Prior to coming to medical school, he received a Bachelor of Arts degree in medical microbiology from the University of Hawai'i, Manoa, and a Bachelor of Science degree in biomedical science from Brigham Young University, Hawaii.
+During his time in Dr. Bydon's lab, Jeremie was a second-year medical student at Mayo Clinic Alix School of Medicine in Rochester, Minnesota.
+Prior to medical school, he received a Bachelor of Arts in medical microbiology from the University of Hawai'i at Manoa, and a Bachelor of Science in biomedical science from Brigham Young University — Hawaii.

-Jeremie also aspires to pursue his residency and fellowship training in plastic and reconstructive surgery, particularly in pediatric and adult craniomaxillofacial reconstructive surgery.
-The Mayo Clinic School of Medicine attracted him for its collegiality, mentorship and faculty support to pursue his passions within medicine and surgery.
+Mayo Clinic Alix School of Medicine attracted him for its collegiality, mentorship and faculty support to pursue his passions within medicine and surgery.

 Jessica Zacher, High School Research Intern, 2017

 During her time in Dr. Bydon's lab, Jessica was a senior at Byron High School in Byron, Minnesota, with plans to attend Rochester Community and Technical College as a postsecondary enrollment option student for her senior year to have a head start on her college degree.